joshnuss/transponder/README.md

 - Supports rendering `Ecto.Changeset` errors.
 - Built-in responders for JSON and HTML with ability to add custom ones.

 **Disclaimer**: This is intended for simple apps or when starting to build an application.
-More complex apps may require more complex in their controllers, and then standard Phoenix controllers and tests would work better.
+More complex apps may require more complexity in their controllers, and then a standard Phoenix controller with tests would work better.
 This is just a starting point.

 ## Installation